Legio Maria: Birth and early life of Simeo Ondetto

-Born in around 1926 to Luo parents, Margaret Aduwo and Obimbo Misumba, the Black Son of God (Simeo Ondeto) grew up in Angoro village, Kano location, near the Nyanza-Rift Valley border.
+Born in around 1926 to Luo parents, Margaret Aduwo and Obimbo Misumba, Simeo Ondetto grew up in Angoro village, Kano location, near the Nyanza-Rift Valley border.
 He was named Ondetto by his parents and later got baptised as Simeo after years of studying catechism.
 According to his brother, Nelson Owino Obimbo, a Legio Maria Cardinal Dean (2011), Simeo was an extraordinary child.
 Owino who is older than Ondetto lists around six childhood miracles performed by Ondetto while young.
 Ondetto left their home in Awasi as a young man, worked at Miwani Sugar Company in Western Kenya for a short duration before moving to Tanzania Mara to stay with his relatives there.
 Around 1955,Ondetto returned home in Awasi, only focused on a missionary life.
 To find a way of keeping him home, his parents called a meeting that resolved that the only way to keep him home was to have him get married.
 Ondetto declined the offer of a wife and instead kept a life of solitude and meditation.
 He moved to Sagegi to live with a catholic catechist before starting the Legio movement.

 Official hierarchy

-The full official title for Simeo Ondeto became Baba Simeo Lodvikus Melkio, the eternal spiritual leader and mediator of Legio Maria.
+The full official title for Simeo Ondetto became Baba Simeo Lodvikus Melkio, the eternal spiritual leader and mediator of Legio Maria.

 The administrative duties of the church were put under a Pope.
 So far, there have been five such popes: